mendix/docs/content/partners/siemens/mindsphere-app-service.md

 The MindSphere App Service is easy to add to your app but has the following limitations:

+* Currently, you can only communicate with [MindSphere Services](https://developer.mindsphere.io/apis/index.html) using *REST APIs* — support for OData using Mendix Data Hub will be provided in a matter of weeks.
 * You cannot make your app multi-tenant – see [Multi-tenancy](mindsphere-development-considerations#multitenancy) in *MindSphere Development Considerations* for more information on multi-tenancy
 * Your app cannot be deployed to the MindSphere platform and cannot be added to the MindSphere Developer Cockpit
-* You cannot use MindSphere credentials to sign in to your app, you must handle app security yourself within your app
+* End users cannot use MindSphere credentials to sign in to your app, so MindSphere does not know anything about individual app end users — you must design your app to handle any required security for each end user

 App Service packages come in various sizes.
 Please see the [Product Sheet](https://siemens.mindsphere.io/content/dam/mindsphere/terms/pdf/MindSphere_MindSphereIIoTforMakers_ProductSheet_SpecificTerms_v1.0.pdf) for full details.